LordOfWalruses/Arjuns-BSE-Projects/index.md

 # Final Milestone

+<iframe width="1512" height="696" src="https://www.youtube.com/embed/fmRgQdf--kc?list=PLe-u_DjFx7evbB-xhja9iGMLTbCZXLQRI" title="Arjun S. Final Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

   For my final milestone, I did A LOT.
 I made four massive modifications, and made sure they all worked!
-My mods were as follows:
+My mods were as follows: An ultrasonic sensor to make sure it can't run into walls, a wooden platform to keep the battery from squishing my components, a 3D printed case for the remote, and a camera to take pictures of the surroundings.

+  The ultrasonic sensor was definitely one of the hardest modifications to pull off.
+The code itself was simple, but implementing it among the thousands of lines of code already in the robot was challenging, to say the least.
+One of the first problems I discovered was that the crawlForward() function in the code wasn't affecting the robot at all!
+In fact, if I commented out the entire file and then uploaded it, nothing changed!
+At this point I knew that what I was uploading was not what I had edited.
+In fact, I had been editing a copy of the actual library, not the library itself.
+After delving through my files, I found it in My Arduino folder.
+Inside the folder was another folder called Libraries, and in there were the files for the libraries.
+There, was a folder called src, and in there was the actual files I needed.
+Once  I uploaded the modified code, but it still didn't work!
+This time, the problem was that the ultrasonic sensor was returning a distance of zero every time!

+  When I took the code outside of the main file, and just uploaded that to the ultrasonic  sensor, it worked fine!
+Even when I changed all of the variables

 # Third Milestone